 Talk to your surgeon about your fears and concerns – it is important that you voice them and equally important that you listen to your surgeon very carefully.
 We have performed thousands of bariatric and general surgical procedures, and we know what to expect.
 There’s no need to torture yourself quietly before surgery because you have what you think is a dumb question – we are here to help.

 If you are beginning to feel sick, chances are it is not coronavirus, but it could be the flu or common cold which have similar symptoms.
 Does this mean we will have to cancel surgery?
 It depends.
 First, it depends on the severity of the infection.
 If symptoms are still mild and the condition we are treating is severe, surgery may go forward.
 However, if your symptoms are severe, you are a high-risk surgical patient and the surgery can be postponed, we may opt to do so.

 Most important is to have an open line of communication with your surgeon and our practice staff.
 There’s no shame in being scared or concerned about your well-being during surgery.
-We want you to rest assured that all of us here at Memorial Advanced Surgery as well as our operating room staff are dedicated to ensuring the very safest and most effective procedure.
+We want you to rest assured that all of us here at MASJax as well as our operating room staff are dedicated to ensuring the very safest and most effective procedure.